 1) Use whey that you can drain from a batch of live culture yogurt

-Simply line a colander with a cheese cloth and set the colander over a bowl or large measuring cup.
-Pour your yogurt in the colander.
-The whey will drip out the bottom.
-What you have left in the cloth-lined colander is lebna, a delicious, creamy cheese.
+Simply line a colander with a cheesecloth and set the colander over a bowl or large measuring cup.
+Pour your yogurt in the colander, the whey will drip out the bottom.
+What you have left in the cloth-lined colander is labneh, a delicious, creamy cheese.
 Use the whey to innoculate your pickles or kraut.
-Use the lebna to make Tzatziki.
+Use the labneh to make Tzatziki Sauce.

 2) Buy kimchi, kosher dills, sauerkraut with live culture

-You’ll find it in the refrigerator section of your organic food store.
-If it has live culture it should say on the label.
-Use a tablespoon of the juice to inoculate your own batch of pickles or kraut and you can keep it going.
+You’ll find this in the refrigerator section of your organic food store.
+Look for a label that says it has a live culture.
+Use a tablespoon of the juice to inoculate your own batch of pickles or sauerkraut and you can keep it going indefinitely.